Naandalist/HeHeHe/README.md

 4. Zoom in image/video through pinching motion. ✅
 5. Each post has a user avatar, user username, create date, hashtags, and some buttons. ✅

-## Code
+## 📦 Code

 - Typescript ✅
 - Hardcoded colors, numbers, or other variables has avoided ✅
 - Unify components such as icons and buttons.
-Make sure to reuse and prevent redundant components ✅
+Reuse and prevent redundant components ✅
 - Styles and components must not be nested into a single file ✅
 - Use Eslint AirBnB style & Prettier ✅
 - Use comments '//' on codes that are not straight forward ✅

-## Instalation
+## 📦 Instalation

 1. Install dependencies